-The previous sermon in this series carried one of the dramatic and violent judgments of God right into the beginning of the New Testament Church.
+The previous sermon in this series carried one of the dramatic and violent judgments of God right into the beginning of the New Testament church.
 It was the execution of Ananias and Sapphira.
 Their deaths were chillingly similar to that of Nadab and Abihu.
 They were, of course, under the Old Covenant.
 But it tends to indicate that there was One who executed both judgments according to similar standards.

 Now judgment, undoubtedly, depends upon a number of factors, but the degree and proximity of exposure to the glory of God plays a major role.
 Remember how patient God was during the days of Eli, and his sons, Hophni and Phinehas?

 But there is a principle that arises from situations such as these, and Jesus said, "To whom much is given, much is also required."
-And so, those who were given a great deal, and then really fouled things up very close to the revelation of God's glory, like Ananias and Sapphira, or like Nadab and Abihu were executed quite speedily, because they were exposed to a great manifestation of God's glory.
+Those who were given a great deal, and then really fouled things up very close to the revelation of God's glory, like Ananias and Sapphira, or like Nadab and Abihu, were executed quite speedily, because they were exposed to a great manifestation of God's glory.
 For Nadab and Abihu it was after God filled the Tabernacle with His presence.
 For Ananias and Sapphira it was after the manifestations of Pentecost when God filled His spiritual temple with His Holy Spirit, and took up residence in His people.

 We also see that principle back in the book of Ecclesiastes:

-I read those verses to you from the New Living Testament, a paraphrase of them, where Solomon wrote this quite simply.
+I will read those verses to you from the New Living Testament, a paraphrase of them, where Solomon wrote this quite simply.
 It is easy to understand:

 Ecclesiastes 8:10-12 (New Living Testament) I have seen the wicked buried with honor.
 How strange that they were the very ones who frequented the temple, and are praised in the very city where they committed their crimes.
 When a crime is not punished, people feel that it is safe to do wrong.
 But, even though a person sins a hundred times, and lives a long time, I know that those who fear God will be better off.